 The Committee includes members appointed after consultation with the Australian Health Ministers' Advisory Council; the Australian Medical Association; the Council of Presidents of Medical Colleges; the Medical Council of New Zealand; the Medical Board of Australia; Universities Australia and Medical Deans Australia and New Zealand.
-The Committee also includes members from other related AMC committees a doctor in training, members with a background in, and knowledge of, health consumer issues and two positions established to enhance the contribution of Aboriginal, Torres Strait Islander and Māori people to the AMC's accreditation processes.
+The Committee also includes members from other related AMC committees; members who hold senior positions at a health service in Australia and New Zealand; a doctor in training and a specialist doctor who has recently completed training; members with a background in, and knowledge of, health consumer issues; and, two positions to enhance the contribution of Aboriginal, Torres Strait Islander and Māori people to the AMC's accreditation processes.